stphivos/rat-shell/README.md

 Windows Remote Access Trojan (RAT) using .NET Sockets

-A client-server example of controlling a remote machine behind a NAT with a command-line shell in Windows.
+Client-server binaries and source-code for controlling a remote machine behind a NAT with a command-line shell in Windows.
 Although the core provides support for communication with multiple RATs, the command-line interface used has limited capabilities distinguishing each one.

 Contains the source code and the two binaries packaged using ILMerge.